-- 1 Loosen the wing nut and remove the element. - 2 Clean the inside of the body. - 3 Clean the element with pressurized air. - Remove the dust inside of the element by the pressurized air(Below 3kgf/cm2, 40psi) forward and backward equally. - 4 Inspect for cracks or damage of element by putting a light bulb inside of the element. - 5 Insert element and tighten wing nut. - When the air cleaner warning lamp is ON, clean the primary element. - The primary element should be replaced if the warning lamp is ON after installation of a clean primary element, or if the exhaust smoke is still black. - Replace the primary element after 10 times cleanings.
+- Remove the cover by pulling off the clamps and loosen the wing nut to pull out the outer element. - 2 Clean the inside of the body. - 3 Clean the element with pressurized air. - Remove the dust inside of the element by the pressurized air(Below 3kgf/cm2, 40psi) forward and backward equally. - 4 Inspect for cracks or damage of element by putting a light bulb inside of the element. - 5 Insert element and fasten the clamps. - When the air cleaner warning lamp is ON, clean the primary element. - The primary element should be replaced if the warning lamp is ON after installation of a clean primary element, or if the exhaust smoke is still black. - Replace the primary element after 10 times cleanings.